Pratyushbadal/digital_device_store_apis/README.md

 # digital_device_store_apis
 This repository contains the APIs for digital devices

-## Project DescriptionThis project is a REST API for digital devices that includes CRUD operation for the Device entity
+## Project Description: This project is a REST API for digital devices that includes CRUD operation for the Device entity
 CRUD Full form:-
 Create-
 Read-